coastalwhite/intro-power-analysis/src/aes/optimization.md

-# Sidenote: Optimizing our algorithm
+# Sidenote: Optimizing our code

 As you may have noticed our algorithm is now really slow.
 This is due to the calculation of [Pearson Correlation Coefficient]s.
 We can speed this up by a lot